-BOBBY: So I believe there's not really one answer to reconciliation, but I think overall, there's just going to be a lot of action taking place in all areas.
+BOBBY: I believe there's not really one answer to reconciliation, overall, there's just going to be a lot of action taking place in all areas.
 That means schools, that means government, that means juvenile detention centres, that means everywhere.
 And if there's action taking place everywhere, then all areas that need to be fixed can be fixed.